Luzzle/CertNotes/AZ-104/Blob Storage.md

 - Transition blobs to a cooler storage tier (Hot to Cool, Hot to Archive, Cool to Archive) to optimize for performance and cost.
 - Delete current versions of a blob, previous versions of a blob, or blob snapshots at the end of their lifecycles.
 - Apply rules to an entire storage account, to select containers, or to a subset of blobs using name prefixes or blob index tags as filters.

+#### Blob Replication
+There are several considerations to keep in mind when planning your configuration for blob object replication.

+- Object replication requires that blob versioning is enabled on both the source and destination accounts.
+When blob versioning is enabled, you can access earlier versions of a blob.
+This access lets you recover your modified or deleted data.
+- Object replication doesn't support blob snapshots.
+Any snapshots on a blob in the source account aren't replicated to the destination account.
+- Object replication is supported when the source and destination accounts are in the Hot, Cool, or Cold tier.
+The source and destination accounts can be in different tiers.
+- When you configure object replication, you create a replication policy that specifies the source Azure storage account and the destination storage account.
+- A replication policy includes one or more rules that specify a source container and a destination container.
+The policy identifies the blobs in the source container to replicate.